 I run a porn blog and I keep getting messages from men wanting to see tranny / shemale porn.
 I'm assuming these men are all straight-identifying, but maybe that's just my gay-identifying bias.
 I'm wondering what, if any studies or knowledge is out there about men who are attracted to and watch this kind of material or even look for them in real life?
 It does absolutely nothing for me, but this particular fetish is unavoidable if you frequent any kind of porn social network and it seems a lot of people are into this.
 What are your thoughts?
 Why might this be a turn-on for some, and what does it imply, if anything, about their sexuality?

 Although men with such interests are usually stereotyped as being gay, this could not be further from the truth.
 In fact, research has found that the vast majority (73%) of men who have sex with male-to-female transsexuals identify as straight or bisexual .
-Likewise, persons who run transsexual porn sites have reported that most of their clients are straight men and that they have next to no gay audience at all .
+Likewise, persons who run trans porn sites have reported that most of their clients are straight men and that they have next to no gay audience at all .

 Why are some men gynandromorphophiles while others are not?
-We can’t say with any degree of certainty because relatively few studies have been conducted on this topic.
+We can’t say why with certainty because relatively few studies have been conducted on this topic.
 However, research has revealed that, for a lot of these men, the appeal seems to reside in the fact that there is something inherently exotic about transsexuals and that transsexualism represents a unique combination of masculinity and femininity in both appearance and behavior.
 Here are some remarks made by men about what attracts them to male-to-female transsexuals:

 “An exoticness, a uniqueness, something that can’t be obtained elsewhere.
 They’re just totally unique in their sexuality in that they’re both…men and women and at the same time, neither men nor women.
 To me that’s my fascination.”